Axfalt/DebordoStat/README.md

 ## Customization
 - You can adjust parameters such as `targets`, `attacking`, `threshold`, and `iterations` directly in the script for different scenarios.

+## Parameters of `estimate_probability`

+The main function of the script is `estimate_probability`, which estimates the probability that at least one target receives a given fraction of attacks.
+Here are its parameters:

+- `targets` (int): Number of possible targets.
+Each attack is randomly assigned to one of these.
+It depends on the number of players alive and the current day.
+- `attacking` (int): Total number of zombie to distribute among the targets.
+Just keep it close to reality, it doesn't matter much since it only affects the rounding.
+- `threshold` (float): The maximum fraction (between 0 and 1) of total attacks that a target can receive to be considered a success (e.g., 0.2 for 20%).
+- `nb_drapo` (int): Adjustment factor (default 40), used to scale the number of attacks.
+The effective number of attacks is `attacking * (nb_drapo/40)`.
+- `iterations` (int): Number of simulation runs.
+Higher values give more accurate probability estimates.

+**Return value:**
+- Returns a float between 0 and 1, representing the estimated probability that at least one target receives at least the specified fraction of attacks.

+You can adjust these parameters when calling the function to fit your scenario.

 ## Output
 - The script generates a plot showing how the probability changes as the threshold varies.

 ## Support
 For issues or questions, please open an issue in the repository.